PierreBlanchart/ModelSelection/sources/README.md

 The datasets, the number and types of models to select from, as well as the number of run to perform and the baselines to compare to are set directly in the script:

-Example (Performing model selection among 3 pools of models of respective sizes 8, 16 and 32 containing models of 2 different types - xgb and GAM - trained on the 'CO2' dataset, and comparing each time with the baselines FS, MLpol, MLewa and EWA):
+Example : performing model selection among 3 pools of models of respective sizes 8, 16 and 32 containing models of 2 different types - xgb and GAM - trained on the 'CO2' dataset, and comparing each time with the baselines FS, MLpol, MLewa and EWA :
 ```r
 model.types <- c('xgb', 'GAM')
 dataset.run <- 'CO2'